hamotime/osticket-prereqs/README.md

 </p>

 <p>
-2. On the VM (osticket-vm), open your browser, download and unzip your osTicket installation files to the desktop from your cloud storage link.
-I collected the required installation files into a folder called osTicket-Installation-Files.zip.
+2. On the VM (osticket-vm), open your browser, download and unzip your osTicket installation files to the desktop from the cloud storage link.
+I collected the required installation files into a folder called "osTicket-Installation-Files.zip."
 The unzipped folder will be named "osTicket-Installation-Files" and contains the files for osTicket and dependencies.
-You can see both the zip and unzipped folders in the image below
+You can see both the zip and unzipped folders below.
 </p>
 <img src="https://i.imgur.com/d0A1Dqj.png" height="80%" width="80%" alt="Installation-Steps"/>
 <img src="https://i.imgur.com/3ZHlvEc.png" height="15%" width="15%" alt="Installation-Steps"/>